 The results of previous studies predict laying-date advancement to be more constrained in long-distance migrants (Bothet al. 2009, Rubolini et al. 2010, Kluen et al. 2016), although the extent to which populations are able to adjust migratory strategies in response to environmental pressures and the predicted impact on population size is currently the focus of much discussion (James & Abbott 2014, Winkler et al. 2014, Kristensen et al. 2016).
+Species which have advanced their laying date least, whether migrants or residents, have generally experienced the biggest negative population trends (Franks et al. 2018).
 It is interesting to note that the magnitude of the laying-date shift in both Pied Flycatcher and Redstart (10 days and 14 days respectively) is greater than that displayed by many resident species, although their mean laying date is still approximately a fortnight later than non-migratory species with similar nestling diets, such as Blue Tit and Great Tit.
-No taxonomic or ecological associations are apparent within the group of species displaying laying-date advancements and a wide range of taxa demonstrate trends of a similar magnitude (Crick et al. 1997).
+No taxonomic or ecological associations are apparent within the group of species displaying laying-date advancements and a wide range of taxa demonstrate trends of a similar magnitude (Crick et al. 1997)

-Table D3 Significant trends in laying date measured between 1967 and 2015
+Table D3 Significant trends in laying date measured between 1967 and 2016